 Measuring success varies depending on the actions you want viewers to take.
 If your audience is watching from laptops, mobile devices, or tablets, you could send them a QR code, promo code, or clickable link.

-There’s a ton of raw data coming in across CTV/OTT platforms, with various sets of metrics to choose from.
+There’s a ton of raw data across CTV & OTT platforms, with various metrics to choose from.
 These measurements track and synthesize the results of ad campaigns for brand awareness and online engagement.

 One thing to consider is that the amount of data can be overwhelming.
 The insights you’re looking for — mean knowing how to precisely evaluate data points over time — screening bad leads from solid ones.